Introduction

 ### Principle 1: Define Clear Objectives

 Your AI agent needs a clear mission.
 If it doesn't know what success looks like, how can it achieve it?
-Define specific, measurable objectives.
+Define specific, measurable objectives that reflect your business goals and operational standards.

 ### Principle 2: Establish Boundaries